ArthurSonzogni/FTXUI/doc/getting-started.md

 # Next Steps

-*   Explore the [Modules](modules.html) documentation for a deeper dive into each layer.
 *   Browse the [Examples](https://arthursonzogni.github.io/FTXUI/examples/) to see what's possible.
 *   Check out the [Starter Template](https://github.com/ArthurSonzogni/ftxui-starter) for a pre-configured project structure.